Satellites capture dozens of explosive eruptions from La Soufrière volcano on St. Vincent island

 In the past 24 hours, eruptions have been occurring semi-regularly every couple of hours, each producing new plumes that drift off to the east.
 Satellites indicated that 10 eruptions had occurred since midnight Saturday.

-Volcanoes can have a major impact on earth’s climate, though the eruption of La Soufrière thus far hasn’t reached that scale.
+Volcanoes can have a major impact on Earth’s climate, though the eruption of La Soufrière thus far hasn’t reached that scale.
 Ash prevents incoming sunlight from heating the ground, while sulfuric aerosols lofted into the stratosphere can interact with water molecules and reflect sunlight back out to space.

-Earth’s temperature has been known to decrease in the years surrounding major eruptions, such as that of Mt.
-Pinatubo in the Philippines in 1991.
+Earth’s temperature has been known to decrease in the years surrounding major eruptions, such as that of Mount Pinatubo in the Philippines in 1991.
 The sulfuric acid produced from volcanic aerosols can also speed the destruction of upper-atmospheric ozone.

 Jason Samenow contributed to this article.